SparseLinearAlgebra/cuBool/README.md

 goal of the library is implementation, testing and profiling algorithms for solving *formal-language-constrained problems*, such as *context-free* and *regular* path queries with various semantics for graph databases.
-The library provides C-compatible API, written in the GraphBLAS style, as well as python high-level wrapper with automated resources management and fancy syntax sugar.
+The library provides C-compatible API, written in the GraphBLAS style.

+**The library** is shipped with python package **pycubool** - wrapper for cuBool library C API.
+This package exports library features and primitives in high-level format with automated resources management and fancy syntax sugar.

 **The primary library primitive** is a sparse boolean matrix.
 The library provides the most popular operations for matrix manipulation, such as construction from